Frequently Asked Questions: Nattokinase, Lumbrokinase & Serrapeptase

 Please check here for all your questions on these proteolytic enzymes used in Long Covid and ME/CFS!

-Q: What is nattokinase used for?
+Q: What are nattokinase and lumbrokinase used for?

-A: In Long Covid and ME, it is primarily for the purposes of busting micro-clots.
-This double-blind, placebo-controlled crossover study in 12 young & healthy Japanese men found that even a single 2000 FU dose activated multiple fibrinolytic & anti-thrombotic pathways:
+This double-blind, placebo-controlled crossover study in 12 young & healthy Japanese men found that even a single 2,000 FU dose of nattokinase activated multiple fibrinolytic pathways:

 Q: I heard that nattokinase breaks down the SARS-CoV-2 spike protein.
 Is this true?